An idea for a wedding cake

 Note, the original called for double this amount but I found this was enough for my two-tiered cake.

 - 130 gr icing sugar

 Cream everything together until perfectly smooth.
 I found a hand mixer does a great job at this.

 Carefully level off the chilled cakes with a good serrated knife to even out the surfaces – flip them over so you end up with the flat bottom on top.
 Spread a layer of apricot jam followed by a layer of ricotta frosting on the top of the bottom layer.
 Carefully position the top layer on this then cover the whole thing in ricotta frosting (see notes below).
 Refrigerate to set.

 A couple of hints worth noting:

-- If your trimming skills weren’t great or you’re worried about the cake falling over, you can use bamboo skewers carefully cut to the right height to hold together the cake layers, say in the corners.
+- If your trimming skills weren’t great or you’re worried about the cake falling over, you can use bamboo skewers, plastic straws or cake dowels carefully cut to the right height to hold together the cake layers.
 Do this before frosting and just remember them when you’re cutting your cake!

 - Chocolate crumbs floating through white frosting are not so inconspicuous, so to keep them at bay when frosting, start with a thin layer of the freshly whipped frosting that will help cover and hold them in place.
 This is called crumb coating.
 Chill the cake for about 15 minutes then follow with a thick (1cm) layer of frosting starting from the sides and finishing on top.